mybb/meta/architecture/mybb-1.9-theme-system.md

       communicated to the user in the ACP according to context and user experience, indicated by the development mode state.

       <br>

+    The ACP may be fitted with Extension authoring tools to supplement direct changes to source files, such as:
+    - triggering the archiving process manually (shallow — by comparing file modification times, or deep — by comparing file content),
+    - updating Resource checksums and manifests after manual changes.

     ##### Diagram: File Modification Interpretation in the Cold Duplicate Method
     ```mermaid